Same Sex Wedding Ceremony

 The greatest happiness of life is the conviction that we are loved, loved for ourselves.
 If there is anything better than being loved, it is loving.

 This afternoon we are here to celebrate love.
-We come together to witness and proclaim the joining together of these two persons in marriage.
+We come together to witness and proclaim the joining together of these two people in marriage.

 Now a reading that express the sense of joy and love on this occasion.
 It is called 'To My Friend':